 These communal gatherings serve the purpose of societal unity and coexistence.
 Some are celebrated to praise the local deity (devi-devta), a few for educational purposes, and some for the society to bring peace and harmony.

 Around 200 deities are worshipped in Himachal and numerous festivals are celebrated for blessings, prosperity, and honour.

 But what’s there in for travellers?
-Well, these local fairs and interesting festivals gives a close insight into the real Himachali culture, rich heritage and never-seen before traditions.
+Well, these local fairs and interesting festivals give a close insight into the real Himachali culture, rich heritage, and never-seen-before traditions.
 The spirit of Himachal Pradesh lies in their local celebrations.

-Here are 8 bucket-list worthy festivals hosted in Himachal Pradesh that are not to be missed.
+Here are 8 bucket-list-worthy festivals and fairs hosted in Himachal Pradesh that is not to be missed.
 Let us go through them!